Hitting time expressions for quantum channels: beyond the irreducible case and applications to unitary walks: A review: hitting time formulae for the irreducible case

 \begin{theorem}\cite{cv} Let $T: M_n\to M_n$ denote an irreducible, positive, trace preserving map and $V$ a nontrivial subspace of the pure state Hilbert space $\HH_n$.
 If $Z$ is the associated fundamental map, $K$ is the mean hitting time map \eqref{HK} and $D=K_d=diag(K_{11}, K_{22})$ is its diagonal part, we have that for every $\psi\in V$ and $\phi\in V^\perp$, \beq \tau(\phi\to V) = \Tr\Big((DZ)_{11}\rho_\psi-(DZ)_{12}\rho_\phi\Big) = \Tr\Big(K_{11}(Z_{11}\rho_\psi-Z_{12}\rho_\phi)\Big). \eeq In particular, the quantity $\Tr((DZ)_{11}\rho_\psi)$ is independent of the choice of $\psi\in V$. \end{theorem}

-In words, the meaning of the above result is: the mean time of first visit to a subspace under the evolution of a quantum channel is an information which can be obtained essentially in terms of the fundamental map $Z$ of the dynamics and the mean return time map $K_{11}$ for such subspace.
-A version for non-orthogonal states is also available (we refer the reader to \cite{cv} for more details).
+It is worth recalling that the above result is also valid if the initial state and goal subspace are not orthogonal, and this is obtained in terms of a conditioning on the first step: the mean time equals 1 plus the mean time to reach $V$ given that we are at the complement of $V$ after one step, see [\cite{cv}, Lemma 4.6 and Thm.
+4.7].

 In a related construction, the KSMH formula makes use of generalized inverses in order to produce hitting time expressions.
-In order to state it properly, first we review a lemma proven in \cite{oqwmhtf2}, inspired by Hunter \cite{hunter}, providing a characterization for any possible g-inverse of $I-\Phi$.
+In order to state it properly, first we review a lemma proven in \cite{oqwmhtf2} in the setting of QMCs.
+The result is inspired by Hunter \cite{hunter} and provides a characterization for any g-inverse.

-\begin{lemma}\cite{hunter,oqwmhtf2} Let $\Phi$ be an irreducible QMC on a finite graph with stationary density $\pi$.
-Let $\ket t, \ket u \in \mathbb C^{nk^2}$ be such that $\bracket{e_I}{t} \neq 0$ and $\bracket{u}{\pi} \neq 0$.
+\begin{lemma}\cite{hunter,oqwmhtf2} Let $\Phi$ be an irreducible QMC on a finite graph with stationary density $w$.
+Let $\ket t, \ket u \in \mathbb C^{nk^2}$ be such that $\bracket{e_I}{t} \neq 0$ and $\bracket{u}{w} \neq 0$.
 Then any g-inverse of $I-\Phi$ can be written as:

 where $\ket f, \ket g$ are arbitrary vectors. \end{lemma}